dnsimple/dnsimple-support/content/articles/can-elliptic-curve-key-ssl-certificates.markdown

 # Do you support Elliptic Curve Cryptography (ECC) SSL certificates?

-Yes.
-You **can purchase certificates with elliptic curve keys**.
-To purchase an ECC signed SSL certificate, submit a custom CSR request signed with an ECDSA private key.
-The curve function for the ECDSA key must be one of the following:
+**Yes: all our SSL certificates are issued with ECC keys** using the `prime256v1` curve by default.

+We also accept custom CSRs with an ECDSA signature using one of the following curves:

 * prime256v1
 * secp384r1